Improving Signed Propagation for Graph Neural Networks in Multi-Class Environments: Theoretical Analysis

 \section{Theoretical Analysis}

-We first discuss the mechanism of Message-Passing Neural Networks (MPNN) and the impact of using signed messages ($\S$ \ref{general_gnn}).
-Then, we introduce the previous analysis of employing signed propagation on binary class graphs ($\S$ \ref{binary_sign}).
-Through this, we extend them to a multi-class scenario and point out some drawbacks under this condition ($\S$ \ref{problems}).
-Finally, we suggest a simple yet effective solution to improve the quality of signed GNNs through the integration of calibration ($\S$ \ref{methodology}).
+We first discuss the mechanism of GNNs in terms of message-passing and parameter update (\S \ref{general_gnn}).
+Then, we introduce previous analyses of signed message passing on binary class graphs (\S \ref{binary_sign}) and highlight some misunderstandings revealed through an empirical study with real-world datasets (\S \ref{emp_analysis}).
+Based on this observation, we extend the prior analysis to a multi-class scenario and point out some drawbacks of signed messaging in general environments with multiple classes (\S \ref{problems}).